 While writing my cookbook I became a little obsessed with creating the perfect vegan chocolate chip cookie.
 After weeks of trials I finally arrived at what I think is the perfect round, chewy and soft biscuit.
 The irony is, after all that testing with egg replacers, pumpkin purees and banana mash, the perfect vegan cookie was essentially a traditional chocolate chip cookie recipe with a basic vegan twist.

-Vegan cooking can and should be simple.
+I think vegan cooking can and should be simple – I even created a roundup of 15 Easy Meals Perfect for Mid-Week Dinners.
+It can be simple.
 When we overcomplicate or try to reinvent the wheel, things can become overwhelming and the temptation to walk away becomes greater.
 Life lesson?
 Maybe.
 Cooking lesson?
 Definitely.
 Believe me, I’ve been tripped up by my own cleverness many times.
 While I’ve not given up on plant-based eating, I have walked away from recipes and settled for a peanut butter sandwich instead.

 Now, I could wax lyrical about these vegan tahini chocolate chip cookies till the lovely cows come home – and I will a little – but first I want to share how I came to this very simple recipe.